ManTech International: Acquisitions

-On November 1, 2021, ManTech announced that it has signed a definitive agreement to acquire @Gryphon Technologies, a leading systems engineering firm.
+On November 1, 2021, MANTECH announced that it has signed a definitive agreement to acquire @Gryphon Technologies, a systems engineering firm, for $350 million.
+The acquisition bolstered the company’s capabilities in models-based systems engineering, cyber security, strategic communication, readiness and sustainment support.

-On April 1, 2019, ManTech completed the acquisition of Kforce Government Solutions (KGS) for $115 million.
+On April 1, 2019, MANTECH completed the acquisition of Kforce Government Solutions (KGS) for $115 million.

-On October 2, 2017, ManTech completed the acquisition of InfoZen, an IT service company.
+On October 2, 2017, MANTECH completed the acquisition of InfoZen, an IT service company.

-On December 19, 2016, ManTech acquired Edaptive Systems LLC, a provider of IT primarily to federal health agencies, with a focus on the Centers for Medicare and Medicaid Services.
+On December 19, 2016, MANTECH acquired Edaptive Systems LLC, a provider of IT primarily to federal health agencies, with a focus on the Centers for Medicare and Medicaid Services.

-On June 13, 2016, ManTech acquired Oceans Edge, Inc.'s cyber business, a provider of cyber network operations (CNO) services.
+On June 13, 2016, MANTECH acquired Oceans Edge, Inc.'s cyber business, a provider of cyber network operations (CNO) services.

-On June 16, 2015, ManTech completed the acquisition of Knowledge Consulting Group (KCG), a cyber security advisor focused on anticipating threats and implementing defensive countermeasures.
+On June 16, 2015, MANTECH completed the acquisition of Knowledge Consulting Group (KCG), a cyber security advisor focused on anticipating threats and implementing defensive countermeasures.

-On April 28, 2015, ManTech completed the acquisition of Welkin Associates, Ltd., formerly a wholly owned subsidiary of CSC.
+On April 28, 2015, MANTECH completed the acquisition of Welkin Associates, Ltd., formerly a wholly owned subsidiary of CSC.

-On May 27, 2014, ManTech completed the acquisition of 7Delta, Inc., a company performing applications and software development, program management, systems integration, information assurance, and security architecture services primarily within the healthcare community at the Department of Veterans Affairs (VA).
+On May 27, 2014, MANTECH completed the acquisition of 7Delta, Inc., a company performing applications and software development, program management, systems integration, information assurance, and security architecture services primarily within the healthcare community at the Department of Veterans Affairs (VA).

-On February 19, 2014, ManTech completed the acquisition of Allied Technology Group, Inc., an engineering and information management company with strategic contracts with the Department of Homeland Security (DHS).
+On February 19, 2014, MANTECH completed the acquisition of Allied Technology Group, Inc., an engineering and information management company with strategic contracts with the Department of Homeland Security (DHS).

-On January 9, 2013, ManTech completed the acquisition of ALTA Systems, Inc. of Fairfax, Virginia, an Information Technology (IT) and professional services company with applications in healthcare systems and capital planning.
+On January 9, 2013, MANTECH completed the acquisition of ALTA Systems, Inc. of Fairfax, Virginia, an Information Technology (IT) and professional services company with applications in healthcare systems and capital planning.

-On February 29, 2012, ManTech announced its purchase of HBGary, Inc. Financial terms of the acquisition were not disclosed other than to say it was an "asset purchase", which excludes legal and financial liabilities.
+On February 29, 2012, MANTECH announced its purchase of HBGary, Inc. Financial terms of the acquisition were not disclosed other than to say it was an "asset purchase", which excludes legal and financial liabilities.